Lower Columbia College logo

 1934

-Established as Lower Columbia Junior College.
+Established as Lower Columbia Junior College, with initial classes in local stores.

 1936